Square Mm To Sq Ft

 Q2: What if I have an area in centimeters?
 How do I convert to square feet?

 A2: First, convert the area from square centimeters (cm²) to square millimeters (mm²).
-Remember that 1 cm = 10 mm, so 1 cm² = 100 mm².
+On top of that, remember that 1 cm = 10 mm, so 1 cm² = 100 mm².
 Then, use the conversion factor we've described to convert from mm² to sq ft.

 Q3: Are there any online converters available?